-Our goal is for you to have a superb experience with us.
+Our aim is for you to have an exceptional experience with us.

 Please note: Outlander: The Past Lives Experience is not in any way affiliated with Diana Gabaldon, Sony Pictures Entertainment or Starz Entertainment, LLC.
 Our Outlander-themed tours are provided to meet the needs of Outlander fans and to allow them to experience some of the best that the Scottish Highlands has to offer.
 No copyright or trademark infringement is intended on this website.

 In the interests of clarity, safety and to abide by package tour regulations, we have set out our terms and conditions below.
 We also have a Frequently Asked Questions (FAQs) page that includes tips and recommendations to help to ensure your experience and stay with us is the best experience it can possibly be.

 These terms and conditions refer to tours provided by Andrew and Diane Nicholson, operating as ‘Outlander: The Past Lives Experience’, of Culloden, Inverness, herein referred to as ‘The Operator’.

 All non-UK clients must be in possession of a valid passport.
 Your specific passport and visa requirements, and other immigration requirements are your responsibility and you should confirm these with the relevant Embassies and/or Consulates.

 By booking, reading, and agreeing to our terms and conditions at time of booking you are agreeing to be bound by these.
 The person booking the Experience (the lead person) does so on behalf of all the other individuals included on it, so that all are bound by the booking conditions.